fossadev/fossabot-docs/docs/variables/count.md

 # $(count)

-Returns the number of times a command has been executed in a channel and optionally offers the ability to create custom counting variables.
+Returns the number of times a command or keyword has been executed in a channel, and optionally offers the ability to create custom counting variables.

 ## $(count.get)